|

 6. Mitigation will

-effort, because the scale of liquid fuels mitigation is inherently
+require a minimum of a decade of intense, expensiveeffort, because the scale of liquid fuels mitigation is inherently

 extremely large.